Postgraduate study in Computer Systems Engineering

 - All international applicants should ensure that they meet all the programme’s entry requirements.
 You should only proceed with your application if your GPA matches or exceeds the requirements listed for your country.
 Please do not apply if your GPA is below the minimum entry requirements, but consider the alternative study options that may be offered as a pathway into your preferred programme.

 - You are strongly advised to consider visa application times.
-Please be aware of the student visa processing times in your home country and submit the documentation needed well ahead of the Faculty of Engineering's programme application deadlines.
+Please be aware of the student visa processing times in your home country and submit the documentation needed well ahead of the Faculty of Engineering and Design's programme application deadlines.
 For processing times, contact the New Zealand High Commission/Embassy or your education agent.

 - If you’re applying for your second masters degree, you need to be aware that additional assessment requirements will take extra time.
-The Faculty of Engineering is required to assess your previous masters degree courses to ensure that they do not overlap with the courses in the University of Auckland programme that you have expressed interest in.
+The Faculty of Engineering and Design is required to assess your previous masters degree courses to ensure that they do not overlap with the courses in the University of Auckland programme that you have expressed interest in.
 You must therefore allow more time for your application to be processed, and be aware that further documentation may be required.
 Submit your application well in advance of the deadline if this is your situation, as you may also need to take visa application times into account.

 Structuring your postgraduate programme in Computer Systems Engineering